 Aim to drink eight to ten cups or glasses each day.
 If you have a poor appetite choose nourishing drinks rather than just tea, coffee or water.

 Are there any foods I should avoid?

 When you are ill or having treatment you are more at risk of getting food poisoning.
 It is best to avoid the following foods:

 - soft, ripened cheese (like Brie or Camembert) or blue-veined cheese (like Stilton)

 Good food hygiene is also important.

 If you are already following a diet for other health reasons you may wish to discuss this with a dietitian.

 Find out more

-Further information can be found in this section of the website and in the Eating Well booklet, available as a PDF in patient information downloads or by contacting the Patient Advice and Liaison Service (PALS).
+Further information can be found in this section of the website and in the Eating Well booklet, available to download as a PDF below in or by contacting the Patient Advice and Liaison Service (PALS).

 Eating well when you have cancereating-well-when-you-have-cancer.pdf